WVU-CS330-2024-08-Group04/Inferno/README.md

 2. Explore the map for real-time wildfire updates
 3. Customize account settings
 4. Access resources and project details on the About page

+## How to Use
+1. Register for an account or log in
+2. Navigate to the map page to view real-time wildfire data
+3. Customize alert settings through the account settings page
+4. Visit the About page to learn more about wildfire prevention

 ## Acknowledgments
 - NOAA